 - If it is very cold where you live, you may want to add a blanket for the next layer.

-- Add a quilt or coverlet that you can pull up for an extra layer when sleeping.
+- Add a quilted bedspread or coverlet that you can pull up for an extra layer when sleeping for cozy warmth.
 This print will show, so make it a pretty one that you love!
 I added this soft one that I absolutely LOVE!

 - Add another quilt, folded at the end of the bed.
 Even though we have a king-sized bed, I got this quilt in a queen size and folded it in half.
 It makes a great size for the end of the bed without being too bulky.

 - Add a soft coverlet or large blanket draped across the foot of the bed, over the quilt.
 Mine is a pretty gray print on one side and a solid cream on the other side.
 I just turn it to whichever side best complements the main colors I’m using at the time!